-In order to provide the most effective care that we can, our practice has made it a point to invest in some of the most advanced dental technology available today.
+In order to provide the most effective care that we can, our dental office has made it a point to invest in some of the most advanced dental technology available today.
 With it, we’re able to diagnose and treat a wider array of issues much faster, all the while ensuring your comfort!
-At Legacy Trails Dental, our technology helps us provide the kind of care you deserve every time you come to see us.
+At Legacy Trails Dental of Plano, our advanced dental services and technology in Plano, TX helps us provide the kind of care you deserve every time you come to see us.
 If you’re ready to experience everything ultra-modern dentistry has to offer, contact us today.

 Most of the population feels some kind of nerves when they go to the dentist, and that’s perfectly okay.
 To help take the anxiety out of your dental care, we can use a variety of sedation techniques that can protect you from discomfort and calm your mind at the same time.